Natural Gas Extraction - Hydraulic Fracturing

 The Clean Water Act (CWA) effluent guidelines program sets national standards for industrial wastewater discharges based on best available technologies that are economically achievable.
 Effluent guidelines for oil and gas extraction prohibit the on-site direct discharge of wastewater from shale gas extraction into waters of the U.S. While some of the wastewater from shale gas extraction is reused or re-injected, a significant amount still requires disposal.
 However, no comprehensive set of national standards exists at this time for the disposal of wastewater discharged from natural gas extraction activities.
 As a result, some shale gas wastewater is transported to treatment plants (publicly owned treatment works (POTWs) or private centralized waste treatment facilities (CWTs)), many of which are not properly equipped to treat this type of wastewater.

 In October 2011, as part of the CWA section 304(m) planning process, we announced a schedule to develop standards for wastewater discharges produced by natural gas extraction from underground coalbed and shale formations.
-To ensure that these wastewaters receive proper treatment and can be properly handled by treatment plants, we will gather data; consult with stakeholders, including ongoing consultation with industry; and solicit public comment on a proposed rule for coalbed methane in 2013 and a proposed rule for shale gas in 2014.
+To ensure that these wastewaters receive proper treatment and can be properly handled by treatment plants, we will gather data; consult with stakeholders, including ongoing consultation with industry; and examine a variety of options including separate rulemakings for coalbed methane extraction and shale gas extraction, or a combined rulemaking.

 - Effluent guidelines (CWA section 304(m)): 2010 effluent guidelines program plan

-- Discharge standards for wastewater from shale gas extraction
+- Discharge standards for wastewater from unconventional oil and gas extraction

 - October 2011 news release